HypeCheck

 • Higher doses (≥5 mM in sperm studies) showed harm, suggesting dose-dependent toxicity risk

-• One pediatric trial participant discontinued due to irritability and insomnia, indicating side effects are possible
+• One patient in a GRIN trial discontinued due to irritability and insomnia

 Products Containing L-Serine